Bousfield lattices of non-Noetherian rings: some quotients and products: Lattices and quotients

 \section{Lattices and quotients}

 In this section we give some results comparing the quotient of a Bousfield lattice to the Bousfield lattice of a quotient.
-Again, let $\cC$ be a well generated tensor triangulated category.
-Let $Z$ be an element of $\cC$, and consider the Verdier quotient $\cC/\<Z\>$ and quotient functor $\pi: \cC\ra \cC/\<Z\>$.
+Again, let $\cC$ be a well generated tensor triangulated category, or a well generated localizing tensor ideal of such a category.
+Let $Z$ be an element of $\cC$, and consider the Verdier quotient $\cC/\<Z\>$ and quotient functor $\pi\colon \cC\to \cC/\<Z\>$.